Waverly, Iowa: Education

 Wartburg College, maintained by the Evangelical Lutheran Church in America, is a four-year liberal-arts college in Waverly that opened in 1852.
 In the 2016–2017 school year, the college had an enrollment of 1,482 students.

 The Waverly-Shell Rock Community School District operates local public schools and is made of seven schools including four elementary schools, a middle school (grades 5 through 8), a high school, and a residential alternative high school.
 The district strives "to create a passion for learning that will sustain students for a lifetime".
 In the 2005–06 school year, the district had 2,020 K-12 students, of whom 1,823 were regular education students and 197 were special education students.
 Thirty-four of the special education students are served in Greenview High School, an alternative high school program.
 Waverly-Shell Rock Senior High completed building a new auditorium and gymnasium in 2008.

-St. Paul's Lutheran School "is committed to providing quality education in an environment where Christian faith is taught, learned and lived".
+St. Paul's Lutheran School.
 In the 2010–2011 school year, 139 students were enrolled in K-6 and 87 students in pre-school.
 More than half of the students come from neighboring congregations and assistance is given to families who demonstrate financial need.
-The school offers a Gifted and Talented program, a "Partners in Education Program", which allows students and residents at Bartels Lutheran Retirement Community to work together, and several unique opportunities in the fine arts.
+The school offers a Gifted and Talented program; a Partners in Education Program, in which students and residents at Bartels Lutheran Retirement Community work together; and several unique opportunities in the fine arts.